mitogen-hq/mitogen/docs/api.rst

     .. py:method:: empty ()

-        Return :data:`True` if calling :py:meth:`get` would block.
+        Return :data:`True` if calling :meth:`get` would block.

-        As with :py:class:`Queue.Queue`, :data:`True` may be returned even though a subsequent call to :py:meth:`get` will succeed, since a message may be posted at any moment between :py:meth:`empty` and :py:meth:`get`.
+        As with :class:`Queue.Queue`, :data:`True` may be returned even though a subsequent call to :meth:`get` will succeed, since a message may be posted at any moment between :meth:`empty` and :meth:`get`.

-        :py:meth:`empty` is only useful to avoid a race while installing :py:attr:`notify`:
+        :meth:`empty` is only useful to avoid a race while installing :attr:`notify`:

         .. code-block:: python